-A good way of diagnosing if your gearbox is at fault or not is to engage the clutch (press clutch pedal down) whilst driving on a quiet stretch of road, and if you find that the shaking sensation stops whilst the clutch are engaged, then this would indicate a fault inside the gearbox.
+A good way of diagnosing if your gearbox is at fault or not is to engage the clutch (press the clutch pedal down) while driving on a quiet stretch of road, and if you find that the shaking sensation stops while the clutch is engaged, then this would indicate a fault inside the gearbox.

 Further diagnosis of what exactly is faulty inside your gearbox would usually need to be carried out by a specialist.
-You could always check your gearbox’s oil level, if you can, as a good place to start, however.
+You could always check your gearbox’s oil level, if you can, and this is a good place to start.
 Top up if necessary and road test to see if this has had any effect on your vehicle’s shaking.